| MBTCA HEALTH

 today could be luxated dogs in the future.
 Obviously, a sample should be

+sent from any dog that luxates.
 It was a lucky day for Miniature

 Bull Terriers when Lisa Bowers-Byrd located the canine genetics research lab